 - Skeletal irregularities

 Trigeminal neuralgia is a chronic pain condition that affects the trigeminal nerve, which carries sensation from your face to your brain.
-If you have trigeminal neuralgia, even mild stimulation of your face — such as from brushing your teeth or putting on makeup — can trigger a jolt of excruciating pain.
+If you have trigeminal neuralgia, even mild stimulation of your face, such as brushing your teeth or putting on makeup, can trigger a jolt of excruciating pain.

-Trigeminal neuralgia initially may start as short, mild attacks but progress to longer, more frequent bouts of searing pain.
-Neurosurgeons usually can effectively manage trigeminal neuralgia with medications, injections or surgery.
+Trigeminal neuralgia may initially start as short, mild attacks but progress to longer, more frequent bouts of searing pain.
+Usually, neurosurgeons can effectively manage trigeminal neuralgia with medications, injections or surgery.

 Radiating leg pain